VISION & MISSION

-Over 18 years, the EA group of ventures has trained and mentored over 15,000 youths in Nagaland and Manipur, supported more than 10,000 farmers to take up livelihood activities in rural areas and worked with 1,500 SHGs for livelihoods, enterprise development and credit linkages.
+For 19 years, the EA has trained and mentored over 15,000 youths in Nagaland and Manipur, supported more than 10,000 farmers to take up livelihood activities in rural areas and worked with 1,500 SHGs for livelihoods, enterprise development and credit linkages.

 Based on its exhaustive experience and its impact on the entrepreneurship sector, EA’s vision and mission as described below:

-A world where entrepreneurs create inclusion and equity, and take society forward as part of their own success.
+A world where conscious entrepreneurs, adopting high standards of ethics and values, create inclusion and equity, and take society and the nation forward as part of their own success.

 Seeding and empowering Feast of Merit Entrepreneurs through trainings, finance and mentorship.